N-Wouda/ALNS/README.md

 store a solution state - all it requires is to define an `objective` member function, returning an objective value.

-The ALNS algorithm must be supplied with an acceptance criterion, to determine the acceptance of a new solution state at each iteration.
+The ALNS algorithm must be supplied with a _weight scheme_ and an _acceptance criterion_.

+### Weight scheme
+The weight scheme determines how to select destroy and repair operators in each iteration of the ALNS algorithm.
+Several have already been implemented for you, in `alns.weight_schemes`:

+- `ConvexWeights`.
+TODO
+- `SegmentedWeights`.
+TODO

+Each weight scheme inherites from `WeightScheme`, which may be used to write your own.

+### Acceptance criterion
-An overview of common acceptance criteria is given in [Santini et al.
-(2018)][3].
-Several have already been implemented for you, in `alns.criteria`,
+The acceptance criterion determines the acceptance of a new solution state at each iteration.
+An overview of common acceptance criteria is given in [Santini et al. (2018)][3].
+Several have already been implemented for you, in `alns.criteria`:

 - `HillClimbing`.
 The simplest acceptance criterion, hill-climbing solely accepts solutions improving the objective value.